 Drover’s Camp Festival

-Each year Luke still looks forward to the annual trip up north to the Drover’s Camp in Camooweal.
-He meets up with old mates along the way from Wagga Wagga to Cloncurry where he is greeted with great affection by men he worked with and I dare say with great reverence by many whom he mentored when they were young.
+Each year Luke would look forward to the annual trip up north to the Drover’s Camp in Camooweal.
+He met up with old mates along the way from Wagga Wagga to Cloncurry where he was greeted with great affection by men he worked with and I dare say with great reverence by many whom he mentored when they were young.
 His name stands high right across the north – he is indeed a legendary stockman.

 Patricia McPherson is a retired nurse from Victoria.
 She worked as a nurse for years with the Australian Inland Mission at Fitzroy Crossing in the Western Australian Kimberley region in the 1960s and regularly travels to the outback which she considers her ‘heart country’.